By Adam L. Engel, Esq. | Estate & Probate Attorney | Shin Law Office

 • Dynasty Trust

-Designed to last for multiple generations, keeping family wealth intact and often used in states with favorable perpetuity laws.
+Designed to last for multiple generations, keeping family wealth intact, and often used in states with favorable perpetuity laws.

 • Grantor Retained Annuity Trust (GRAT)